• Request Info

 About Dr. Christopher Strickland

-Christopher Strickland (he/him/his) received his PhD from Colorado State University at the end of 2013 and completed a three-year postdoc in applied mathematics at the University of North Carolina, Chapel Hill and SAMSI (the Statistical and Applied Mathematical Sciences Institute) from 2014 to 2017.
-He conducts research modeling, analyzing, and optimizing complex systems in ecology and substance use disorder epidemiology and is particularly interested in mechanistic and computational approaches to problem solving, including confronting mathematical models with data.
-This research is highly interdisciplinary in nature, and typically includes a blend of mathematics, computer science, and probabilistic modeling in collaboration with domain-specific scientists.
-Dr. Strickland is an affiliate of the National Institute for Modeling Biological Systems (NIMBioS).
+Christopher Strickland received his PhD from Colorado State University at the end of 2013 and completed a three-year postdoc in applied mathematics at the University of North Carolina, Chapel Hill and SAMSI (the Statistical and Applied Mathematical Sciences Institute) from 2014 to 2017.
+He conducts research modeling and analyzing complex systems in ecology and infectious disease epidemiology related to human and animal behavior, and is particularly interested in mechanistic and computational approaches to problem solving – including confronting mathematical models with data.
+His research is highly interdisciplinary in nature, and typically includes a blend of mathematics, computer science, and probabilistic modeling in collaboration with domain-specific scientists.
+Dr. Strickland is an affiliate of the National Institute for Modeling Biological Systems (NIMBioS) and has a courtesy appointment in Ecology and Evolutionary Biology.

 Education